77. Paramita of Generosity

 In all, generosity entails both physical and mental offerings of ordinary giving, great giving, and exceptionally great giving.
 As much as you can, offer to the Three Jewels with real substances or those emanated mentally within samadhi.
 In addition, offer tormas, pure water, and burnt food to non-human spirits, ghosts, and pretas.

-Besides, exercise generosity in everyday life whenever possible.
+In addition, exercise generosity in everyday life whenever possible.
 For instance, if we speak one sentence of spiritual teaching to the beings we meet, it’s a Dharma offering; if we transport a little worm in danger of getting trampled on the walkway to a safe place, it’s a generosity of protection; if we give a beggar no more than a penny, a dime, or one dollar without stinginess, it constitutes a material offering.
 Do not neglect such little acts of generosity; do it as much as you can and accrue merit.

 Dedicate merit in a state devoid of concept.